Institution of Chemical Engineers: Annual awards

-The IChemE Innovation and Excellence Awards take place in November in the UK.
+The IChemE Global Awards take place in November in the UK.
 The awards are highly regarded throughout the process industries for recognising and rewarding chemical engineering excellence and innovation.
 The first awards took place at the National Motorcycle Museum in Birmingham on 23 March 1994.

-There are 14 categories in total that applicants are invited to enter including; food and drink, energy, health and safety, bioprocessing, innovative product, nuclear innovation and young chemical engineer of the year, offering a broad scope for entries.
+There are 16 categories in total that applicants are invited to enter, including Business Start-Up, Industry Project, Process Safety, and Sustainability, offering a broad scope for entries.

-The organisation is working on newer award programs in other countries and in 2012 events also took place in Singapore and North America.
+The organisation also holds awards ceremonies in other locations across the globe.
+2024 will see the return of the IChemE Malaysia Awards alongside the first-ever IChemE Australasia Awards.